quicklisp/quicklisp-projects/ISSUE_TEMPLATE.md

   want to use it from Common Lisp, and link to any useful information about the C library.
-+ If there is a library with the similar feature, please consider collaboration/coordination, rather than making an individual library.
++ If there is a library with the similar feature, please consider collaboration/coordination, rather than writing an individual library.
   If this is unachievable, please describe what is different from/superior to those libraries.
 It could be speed, simpler implementation, compatibility to other libraries, extensibility, and not necessarily a